hbctraining/BMI714_Intro_to_HPC/lessons/R_on_o2.md

 1. O2 does not support RStudio use from the cluster, instead R can be run directly from an interactive session or as an R script (recommended). *Other clusters may have RStudio servers available, please talk to the respective system administrators for additional information.*
 2. To enable most types of plotting or image generation, you have to set up your account/computer to use X11 forwarding.
 3. Modules for R are available, and these have some commonly used packages installed.
-However, the local environment would need to be modified and a user-specific folder(s) has to be created for installing additional pacakges.
+However, the local environment would need to be modified and a user-specific folder(s) has to be created for installing additional packages.

 Let's walk through some of these in more detail.